THE WAY AHEAD - TREATMENTS FOR PTSD |

 These measures are not an alternative to professional treatment but they will assist with how well you are able to cope before, during and after treatment.

-Create your own support network of professionals, friends and family.
+Create your own support network of friends, family and professionals.
 Use people to help you in the way that they can eg. a family member may not understand your illness but is only too willing to offer babysitting whenever it's needed.
+Avoid spending time with people who are critical or unsympathetic or those who have a negative outlook on life.

 B vitamins are essential for effective sugar metabolism and energy release.
 Alcohol, caffeine, smoking, oral contraceptives and stress can all deplete your body of them.
 As B vitamins are not stored in the body it will probably be necessary to use a supplement during these times of stress especially vitamins B9 and Bl2.
 Feelings of depression, irritability and tiredness can be symptoms of a B vitamin deficiency.
 Fresh fruit and vegetables, wholegrain cereals, wholemeal bread, yeast extract, liver, beans, lentils and tofu are all excellent sources.